MatthewGregoire42/LoyaltyPointsCrypto/README.md

 This project is built in Rust.
 Dependencies are listed in `Cargo.toml`.

-To run the benchmarks reported in the paper, navigate to the LoyaltyPointsCrypto folder, and run `cargo run --release`.
+To run the benchmarks reported in the paper, navigate to the LoyaltyPointsCrypto directory, and run `cargo run --release`.

+Alternatively, to run the benchmarks inside the provided Docker image, navigate to the LoyaltyPointsCrypto directory, and, with Docker installed, run `docker-compose build` and `docker-compose up`.

 ### Android